t3rohaha/softuni/03_oop/README.md

 ## INHERITANCE

-A mechanism that allows a `derived` class to inherit all the `members` of a `base` class except it's `constructor`.
+A mechanism that allows a `child` class to inherit `data and functionality` from a `parent` class.

+- `Sealed class` a class that cannot be inherited further.

+### Notes

+- Classes can inherit only one class.
+- Classes can inherit behaviour from multiple interfaces.
+- All `members` of a class can be inherited.

+## ENCAPSULATION

+Practice of `grouping` related `data and functionality` in a single unit and controlling the access to them.

+- __Classes__ are used to group related data and functionality.

+- __Access modifiers__ control the access to the data and functionality.

+### Notes

+- If a mutable property has public getter and private setter, it's still accessible.

+## ABSTRACTION

+Practice of `exposing` related `data and functionality` to a user and hiding the implementation details.

 - `Abstract class` a class that is designed to be a base class.
 It cannot be instantiated.

-- `Sealed class` a class that cannot be inherited further.

 - `Interface` provides related functionality to classes.
     - By convention begin with capital `I`